PrincetonUniversity/slurm_mnist/README.md

 ## Getting Help

 If you encounter any difficulties while installing TensorFlow on one of our HPC clusters then please send an email to <a href="mailto:cses@princeton.edu">cses@princeton.edu</a> or attend a <a href="https://researchcomputing.princeton.edu/education/help-sessions">help session</a>.

+## Acknowledgements

+Kyle Felker has made improvements to this page.